-Some AKIS factors work at a pan-European level (e.g. the EU Common Agricultural Policy) while other factors may work only at the national level or may even be specific to the level of the individual farmer, e.g. the specific advisors that a farmer consults.
-For the latter, the term μ -AKIS (micro AKIS')3 is used.
-This includes the innovation factors that are relevant for an individual farmer, i.e. the sources of inspiration and information for a farmer, the factors that influence a farmer's decision-making.
+Some AKIS factors work at a pan-European level (e.g. the EU CAP) while other factors may work only at the national level or may even be specific to the level of the individual farmer, e.g. the specific advisors that a farmer consults.
+To account for this, different AKIS are distinguished for the different levels, i.e.:

+- EU-AKIS: includes EU legislation, multinational food and farming produce companies, international markets; - Natl-AKIS: includes national legislation, variety of national factors and stakeholders, national markets; - Reg-AKIS: includes regional regulation, regional factors and stakeholders, neighbouring residents; - μ-AKIS (micro AKIS'): includes the innovation factors that are relevant for an individual farmer, i.e. the sources of inspiration and information for a farmer, the factors that influence a farmer's decision-making.

-A demonstration is intended to motivate and inform each visiting farmer and thus operates at the level of this μ -AKIS.
+A demonstration is intended to motivate and inform each visiting farmer and thus operates at the level of the μ -AKIS.
 This implies that the demonstration should attempt to make a connection between what is demonstrated and the motivations and attitudes of the visiting farmers.
 Since this will vary across the range of visitors, demonstrations will need to account for this which can be done in various ways:

-- By offering a range of demonstration activities that may appeal to different subgroups of farmers; - By interacting with farmers at the demonstration to better connect the information that is provided with what farmers need; - By offering information that is relevant at a higher AKIS level and that is relevant for a range of farmers, for example, relevant market or political developments.
+- By offering a range of demonstration activities that may appeal to different subgroups of farmers; - By interacting with farmers at the demonstration to better connect the information that is provided with what farmers need; - By offering information that is relevant at a higher AKIS level and that is relevant for a range of farmers, for example relevant market or political developments.